neilstudd/practical-automation/cineworld-listings/README.md

 1. Paste the contents of `cineworld-listings.js` into a new Scriptr script
 1. Locate the ID for the cinema that you wish to monitor.
 This will be a seven-digit number beginning with 101; you can locate the ID by looking at the source of the "Choose a cinema" dropdown on the Cineworld website.
 1. Update the variables in lines 9-12 of the cineworld-listings script, to reflect the cinema you're interested in, and where you want to deliver the email.
-1. On first execution, set `resetStartDate` to `true`, and update line 17 to set `storage.local.lastSuccess` to the next upcoming Friday.
 1. Save the script, and run; the console will either indicate it's delivered an email, or tell you that the listings aren't available yet.
-1. Set `resetStartDate` to false (the `lastSuccess` date will continue to update itself from now on)
 1. Use Scriptr's "Schedule" menu to configure how frequently you want the script to run.
 For example: "Run every hour at 0, 15, 30, 45 minute(s) past the hour" will run the script every 15 minutes.

 ## Major iterations so far